Policy on Math Courses for Non-Matriculated Students

 2. Submit your unofficial transcript(s) to firstname.lastname@example.org to have your prerequisite(s) verified by a Math advisor.

-3. If prerequisites have been met and non-matriculated students are eligible to enroll in the course, obtain an instructor's signature on your Registration approval form.
-Note: Instructor names appear in the time schedule approximately 2 weeks before the quarter begins.
+- Instructor names appear in the time schedule approximately 2 weeks before the quarter begins.

 An instructor or departmental signature does not guarantee that you will be able to enroll in the course.
 There MUST be space available for non-matriculated students to be added, and you must meet the prerequisite requirements.